jmosborne/MultiCellularNumericalMethods/README.md

 ## Code for J.M.
-Osborne  "An adaptive numerical method for multi-cellular simulations of organ development and disease" https://www.biorxiv.org/content/10.1101/2024.01.06.574290v1
+Osborne  "An adaptive numerical method for multi-cellular simulations of tissue development and maintenance" [https://doi.org/10.1016/j.jtbi.2024.111922](https://doi.org/10.1016/j.jtbi.2024.111922)

-This project contains the code necesary for running the simulations presented in "An adaptive numerical method for multi-cellular simulations of organ development and disease"
+This project contains the code necesary for running the simulations presented in "An adaptive numerical method for multi-cellular simulations of tissue development and maintenance"

 ...